harvest-to-order/OFN-User-Guide---Master/basic-features/enterprise-profile/enterprise-to-enterprise-permissions-e2es.md

 These examples explore some common scenarios.

-> **I am a producer and would like a local Harvest To Order hub to stock and sell my products.**
+> **I am a producer and would like a Harvest To Order hub to stock and sell my products.**

 **Essential:** For the hub to add your products to their shopfront, you’ll need to grant them _'permission to add to order cycle'_.